ayalbark/mdef/docs/deliverables/design-studio-1-manifest.md

 in exchange for thirty pesos,
 the last in your pocket, but it
 doesn't matter as the sweet juice
-pours into your open mouth
+pours into your open mouth.

 ## Laws of Nature